charles1046/facebooc/README.md

 Licensing
 ---------
-`Facebooc` is freely redistributable under the two-clause BSD License.
+`Facebooc` is freely re-distributable under the Apache & BSD License.
-Use of this source code is governed by a BSD-style license that can be found in the `LICENSE` file.
+Use of this source code is governed by Apache & BSD style license that can be found in the `LICENSE` file.